JoergFiedler/freebsd-jailed/README.md

 The DNS server that will be used as a resolver.
 If set to `none` resolver config from jail host apply to the jails.
 Default: `none`.

+Set this as specified in `man 8 iocage`, e.g. `nameserver 1.1.1.1`.
+The setting will be used to create the jail's `/etc/resolv.conf`.

+If the value contains the ip of the jail, **unbound** resolver will be installed.

 ##### jail_use_syslogd_server
 ##### jail_syslogd_server